Faculty Compensation Policies

 Inclusions

-Internal buy-outs included in this category are a) campus-wide academic affairs divisional service that includes a structured course buy-out, b) faculty buy-out for dean-approved service for another sub-unit of the campus, and c) internal academic affairs divisional funding opportunities for faculty advancement.
+Internal buy-outs include a) campus-wide academic affairs divisional service that includes a structured course buy-out, b) faculty buy-out for dean-approved service for another sub-unit of the campus, and c) internal academic affairs divisional funding opportunities for faculty advancement.
 The buy-out is provided to the faculty member’s school.

 Note: This policy does not apply to 12-month, full-time administrative faculty positions that are external to the faculty member’s school.